Sonic Unyon: The Early Years (1993-1999)

 On October 3, 1998, Sonic Unyon marked the label’s fifth anniversary with a celebration that included the release of the Now We Are 5 compilation, the grand opening of the Sonic Unyon Record Store (located on the main level of 22 Wilson Street), an all-ages show at its headquarters, and a licensed concert in an upstairs hall of the nearby Fortune Village restaurant.
 The latter concert featured sets from Blonde Redhead, Danko Jones, The Mooney Suzuki, The New Grand, Bill Priddle, Julie Doiron, Thrush Hermit, and Tristan Psionic.
 The concert’s lineup had initially included The Flaming Lips’ Boombox Experiment, but the band ended that series five nights earlier in Boston, Massachusetts and did not appear in the final lineup.

-Label zine The Stink, produced by label staff, was used to showcase company news, upcoming events and releases, artist Q&As and touring updates, scene reports, independent label profiles and Sonic Unyon's ever-growing mail order catalog.
+Sonic Unyon zine The Stink, produced by label staff, was used to showcase company news, upcoming events and releases, artist Q&As and touring updates, nation-wide scene reports, independent label profiles, and Sonic Unyon's ever-growing mail order catalog.
 The direct-mail newsletter, published every one to three months, was used to contact media and fans across Canada in the label's early days.
 The zine was discontinued following the opening of the label's in-house record shop, launch of an associated website, and the dawn of the distribution era.

-Sonic Unyon's late-'90s releases included iconic albums from Hayden (Everything I Long For, 1994), Treble Charger (NC17, 1994), Sianspheric (Somnium, 1995), Tricky Woo (Sometimes I Cry, 1999), and Thrush Hermit (Clayton Park, 1999).
-The label's "golden age" output has also earned it enduring critical recognition.
+Sonic Unyon's zeitgeisty late-'90s releases included iconic albums from Hayden (Everything I Long For, 1994), Treble Charger (NC17, 1994), Sianspheric (Somnium, 1995), Tricky Woo (Sometimes I Cry, 1999), and Thrush Hermit (Clayton Park, 1999).
+The label's "golden age" output has garnered enduring critical recognition.

+Capping this period, the label's releases earned three of five nominations for Best Alternative Album at the Juno Awards of 2000 (alumnus Danko Jones also scored a nomination), with Sonic Unyon-distributed album Julie Doiron's Julie Doiron and the Wooden Stars scoring a Juno win.